vesoft-inc/nebula-docs/docs-2.0/8.service-tuning/load-balance.md

 Once all the subtasks are finished or stopped, you can run `BALANCE DATA` again to balance the partitions again.

-* If any subtask of the preceding balance task failed, Nebula Graph restarts the preceding balance task.
+* If any subtask of the preceding balance task failed, NebulaGraph restarts the preceding balance task.

-* If no subtask of the preceding balance task failed, Nebula Graph starts a new balance task.
+* If no subtask of the preceding balance task failed, NebulaGraph starts a new balance task.

 ## Remove storage servers